SangivGiovanni/Connect-4-Web-Game/README.md

 # Connect-4-Web-Game

 Play connect 4 with a friend on your favourite browser!
-Download/fork project and open html to play.
+Download/fork project and open project.html to play.

 1. JavaScript used to create functions to run the game.
 2. jQuery used to grab and manipuliate elements within the JavaScript functions.